Are you experiencing symptoms of carpal tunnel syndrome, RSI, or tendonitis?

 This is one of the best devices you can use to relax not only your hand but your entire forearm.
 Most often, the problem starts in your forearm or even higher.
 This tool enables you to relax your forearms by applying a thorough, deep tissue massage.

 Remember that pain and numbness come from inflammation of the nerves going from your brain down to your wrist.
-With this device, you can relieve your tight muscles as well as bony areas in the thumb, wrist, and elbow.
+With this device, you can relieve your tight muscles and bony areas in the thumb, wrist, and elbow.

 In the package, you will have a white and gray roller (each one is better for different parts of your arm).
 It also comes with an instructional DVD where you will see how to perform various exercises.